-There were no payments relating to bonuses or compensation for loss of office.
+There were no payments relating to bonuses or compensation for loss of office in the year.
+However after the balance sheet date the Chief Executive left the authority and was in receipt of a compensation payment for loss of office of £73,764.
 The emoluments above include all taxable employee payments.
 Pension Contributions relate to Employer's contributions of 12.1% and the deficiency payment.